China International Shipping Services

 - Customs Permit (must be approved prior to arrival of goods)

 - Customs Permit and inventory must match exactly

 - Health Certificate

-- Full physical examination with blood test to prove evidence of absence of communicable diseases, especially AIDS
+- Full physical examination with blood test to prove evidence of absence of communicable diseases

-- Personal registration of owner of the goods and employer's registration must be approved before arrival of the shipment
+- Personal registration of the customer and employer's registration must be approved before arrival of the shipment

 - Used household goods and personal effects are dutiable for Chinese persons holding a foreign passport and foreigners entering China for an extended period of time (not holding a Residence Card)